St. Petersburg Medicaid Asset Protection Attorneys

 The income limit typically goes up by a few dollars each year.
 Income for Medicaid purposes is gross income.
 This means that all deductions are added back into the income before one can determine the total amount.

-Asset Test
+Understanding the Medicaid Asset Test

 The nursing home resident must have less than $2,000 of countable assets.
 Some assets are exempt.
 However, it is important to evaluate each asset carefully before one can know if the asset is countable or exempt.